Power BI Integration¶

 -

 definition.bism: This file represents the Business Intelligence Semantic Model (BISM).
-It defines the structure of your data, including data sources, relationships, tables, and measures for your Lens Model.
+It defines the structure of your data, including data sources, relationships, tables, and measures for your Lens semantic model.
 The

 .bism